birobirobiro/awesome-shadcn-ui/README.md

 - [shadcn-linear-combobox](https://github.com/damianricobelli/shadcn-linear-combobox) - A copy of the combobox that Linear uses to set the priority of a task.
 - [magicui](https://magicui.design) - React components to build beautiful landing pages using tailwindcss + framer motion + shadcn/ui
 - [aceternityui](https://ui.aceternity.com/) - Copy paste the most trending react components without having to worry about styling and animations.
+- [cult-ui](https://www.cult-ui.com/) - A well curated set of animated shadcn-style React components for more specific use-cases.
 - [planner](https://github.com/UretzkyZvi/planner) - Planner is a highly adaptable scheduling component tailored for React applications.
 - [shadcn-cal](https://shadcn-cal-com.vercel.app/?date=2024-04-29) - A copy of the monthly calendar used by Cal.com with shadcn/ui, Radix Colors and React Aria.
 - [shadcn-ui-sidebar](https://github.com/salimi-my/shadcn-ui-sidebar) - A stunning, functional and responsive retractable sidebar built on top of shadcn/ui.